Krishna Shah: American Drive-In

 Krishna Shah's self-created parallel to George Lucas (whom Shah never knew) would again come to the foreground in his 1985 American Drive-In.
 The film, a critical and box office washout, was Shah's final movie as director.
 Veteran critic Leonard Klady of The Los Angeles Times offered that American Drive-In should be considered "the destitute man's American Graffiti."
 He continued by saying, "(the film) is such a desperate stab at entertainment that if one were stranded on a desert island surrounded by sharks with only this movie to watch, you'd opt for water skiing."

 Distribution and production

 In the late 1980s and early 1990s, Krishna Shah had a small string of ongoing boutique distribution and agenting companies, starting with his "Movie Reps" shingle that was based in a luxury high-rise residential condominium on Hollywood Boulevard and La Brea.
-Movie Reps would regularly attend most and sometimes all of the film markets such as MIFED, MIPCOM, AFM, and Cannes, carrying with it a slate of generally low-budget "schlock" fare, sold to various effect.
+Movie Reps would regularly attend most and sometimes all of the film markets such as MIFED (Mercato internazionale del film e del documentario), MIPCOM, AFM, and Cannes, carrying with it a slate of generally low-budget "schlock" fare, sold to various effect.